AriFordsham/GHCWiki/commentary/compiler/backends/llvm.md

 The LLVM IR is modeled in GHC using an algebraic data type to represent the first order abstract syntax of the LLVM assembly code.
 The LLVM representation lives in the 'Llvm' subdirectory and also contains code for pretty printing.
 This is the same approach taken by [ EHC](http://www.cs.uu.nl/wiki/Ehc/WebHome)'s LLVM Back-end, and we adapted the [ module](https://subversion.cs.uu.nl/repos/project.UHC.pub/trunk/EHC/src/ehc/LLVM.cag) developed by them for this purpose.

-# Performance

-(All done on linux/x86-32)

-A quick summary of the results are that for the 'nofib' benchmark suite, the llvm code generator was 3.8% slower than the NCG (the C code generator was 6.9% slower than the NCG).
-The DPH project includes a benchmark suite which I also ran and for this type of code using the llvm back-end shortened the runtime by an average of 25% compared to the NCG.
-Also, while not included in my thesis paper as I ran out of time, I did do some benchmarking with the 'nobench' benchmark suite.
-It gave performance ratios for the back-ends of around:

-<table><tr><th>NCG </th>
-<th> 1.11
-</th></tr>
-<tr><th>C </th>
-<th> 1.05
-</th></tr>
-<tr><th>LLVM </th>
-<th> 1.14
-</th></tr></table>
+It is an open question as to if this binding should be split out into its own cabal package.
+Please contact the GHC mailing list if you think you might be a user of such a package.

 # Validate

-I've validated my GHC patch to make sure it won't break anything.
-This is just compiling and running GHC normally but with the llvm back-end code included.
-It doesn't actually test the llvm code generator, just makes sure it hasn't broken the NCG or C code generator.
+The GHC patch has been validated to make sure it won't break anything.
+This is just compiling and running GHC normally but with the LLVM back-end code included.
+It doesn't actually test the LLVM code generator, just makes sure it hasn't broken the NCG or C code generator.

 **Linux/x86-32:**